Prodigy Dies—Today in Hip-Hop

 On this day, June 20, in hip-hop history...

-The lauded MC was universally considered one of the best rappers of all time and one of the forefront lyricists in the hip-hop world.
-His Mobb Deep partner, Havoc, produced effortlessly alongside Prodigy and their songs remain as a steadfast representation of real rap.
+P was one of the most respected artists in the game and one of the most effective lyricists in the hip-hop world.
+His Mobb Deep partner, Havoc, produced effortlessly alongside Prodigy and their songs remain as a steadfast representation of the real.

 Prodigy came from a long line of accomplished men and women.
 According to CNN, his great-great-great grandfather founded the prestigious historically Black Morehouse College in Atlanta, and his grandfather was a clarinetist for jazz icons like Billie Holiday and Duke Ellington.